pulumi/pulumi-hugo/themes/default/content/what-is/what-is-yaml.md

 ## How To Get Started With YAML

 Many of YAML's strongest features were inspired by other programming languages.
 Like Python, YAML uses whitespace indentation for defining the structure of your file.
 Strings, integers, floats, lists, and dictionaries are all natively supported, and it does also allow you to define custom data types.
-Dig far enough into the history of YAML and you'll find pieces of the PERL, C, and HTML specs.
+Dig far enough into the history of YAML, and you'll find pieces of the PERL, C, and HTML specs.

 While YAML is frequently compared to JSON, it's important to note that the two are very closely related.
 YAML is actually a superset of JSON, and so it is capable of parsing JSON directly.